-Made up for Christmas Day it is a wonderful choice for any meat at the festive table.
+It is made up for Christmas Day, and it is a wonderful choice for any meat at the festive table.

 |Festive and colourful, this flavourful recipe is a perfect combinations for any buffet table.|